 - Bake the cake layers/scraps in batches at 350 degrees Fahrenheit for 10 minutes.

-- Begin assembling your cake by spreading an even layer of the filling onto the first cake layer.
+- Once the cakes have cooled, begin assembling your cake by spreading an even layer of the filling onto the first cake layer.
 Then sprinkle a small amount of chopped walnuts on top.

 - Before adding the next cake layer, lightly spread a little filling on the bottom of the cake layer so there will be filling on the top and bottom of each layer.
 This will help the nuts stick to each layer better.